Bringing nutrition education to life in the classroom.

 What happens if my application is not successful?

-If your application was complete but you were not successful, we will send you a letter explaining why.
-You’ll have another chance to apply for funding.
+If your application was complete but you were not successful, we will send you an email explaining why and you will have another opportunity to apply for funding.

 For any questions or if you didn’t hear back, please feel free to get in touch with us at firstname.lastname@example.org